kamel-beloula/My-Team-Generator/README.md

-# Team-Generator
+# My-Team-Generator

 ![GitHub license](https://img.shields.io/badge/license-MIT%20License-blue.svg)

 ## Description

 This application is designed to function as a Team generator.
-The user utilizes a CLI (terminal or gitbash) to create a team.
-The team is a software engineering one, composed of a Manager and other team members who can be engineers of inters.
-The user is prompted to fill in the details of the teams members the CLI and a "team" HTML file will be created within this repository.
+The user utilizes a CLI (terminal or gitbash) to create a team HTML file.
+The team is a software engineering one, composed of a Manager and other team members who can be engineers of interns.
+The user is prompted to fill in the details of the teams members in the CLI and a "team" HTML file will be created within this repository.

 ## Table of Contents